Terumo Penpol

-Terumo Penpol Limited (TPL) is a subsidiary of Terumo Corp., Japan, and is India's largest blood bag manufacturer.
+Terumo Penpol Private Limited is a subsidiary of Terumo Corporation, and is India's largest blood bag manufacturer.
 It is also the largest producers of blood bags in Asia, outside Japan.

-Origins
+History

-The original company - Peninsula Polymers Limited (Penpol Ltd.) - was established in 1987 by C. Balagopal, a former Indian Administrative Service (IAS, 1977 Batch) officer from the Manipur Cadre.
-It was established as joint venture with Sree Chitra Thirunal Institute of Medical Sciences and Technology and soon became the first company in India to produce blood bags using indigenous technology.
-In 1989, Penpol started exporting and followed it up it by setting up an R&D centre.
+Peninsula Polymers Limited (Penpol Ltd.) - was incorporated in 1983 by C. Balagopal, a former IAS (1977 Batch) officer from the Manipur Cadre.
+It was established as a joint venture with Sree Chitra Thirunal Institute of Medical Sciences and Technology (know fhen as the Chitra Medical Centre) and soon became the first company in India to produce blood bags using indigenous technology.
+In 1989, Penpol started exporting and followed it up by setting up an R&D centre.

 In 1999, Tokyo-based Terumo Corporation signed a contract to acquire a 74% share of Peninsula Polymers Limited, and the new joint venture was renamed as Terumo Penpol Limited (TPL).
-The stake of financial institutions and other investors bought over by Terumo, leaving only the promoters and itself as shareholders.
+The stake of financial institutions and other investors were bought over by Terumo, leaving only the promoters and itself as shareholders.